The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 Temple Bar and the Ha’penny bridge

 You will be buzzing after your visit to the Guinness Storehouse so keep the vibe going by visiting one of the most colourful and vibrant areas of Dublin City, Temple Bar.
-First cross another Dublin icon the Ha’penny bridge, so-called because once upon a time you had to pay a halfpenny to cross it.
-This famous pedestrian bridge, once called the “Liffey Bridge” after the river it crosses was built way back in 1816.
-It is one of Dublin’s most famous landmarks and you are going to want to get a picture here.
+First cross another Dublin icon, the Ha’penny Bridge, so-called because once upon a time you had to pay a halfpenny to cross it.
+This famous pedestrian bridge, once called the “Liffey Bridge” after the river it crosses,

 People crossing over the Ha'penny bridge in Dublin

 Craic (fun) is something that comes naturally to Irish people and you will find an abundance of it in Temple Bar.
-Temple Bar is a busy and vibrant neighbourhood in Dublin city centre located right along the quays of the Liffey river.
+Temple Bar is a busy and vibrant neighbourhood in Dublin city centre, located right along the quays of the Liffey river.
 It is a pedestrianised area of Dublin spread over beautiful cobbled streets.
 Here you will find quirky boutiques, tattoo parlours, crowded lively pubs hosting live music and some of the best places to eat in Dublin.
 Expect to pay tourist prices for your drinks though!

 The Temple Bar pub in Dublin on of the best areas to visit during your 2 days in Dublin